isc-projects/stork/doc/man/stork-tool.8.rst

 ``-d``, ``--db-name=``
    the name of the database to connect to. (default: stork) [$STORK_DATABASE_NAME]

+``--db-sslmode``
+   the SSL mode for connecing to the database (i.e., disable, require, verify-ca or verify-full). (default: disable) [$STORK_DATABASE_SSLMODE]

+``--db-sslcert``
+   the location of the SSL certificate used by the server to connect to the database. [$STORK_DATABASE_SSLCERT]

+``--db-sslkey``
+   the location of the SSL key used by the server to connect to the database. [$STORK_DATABASE_SSLKEY]

+``--db-sslrootcert``
+   the location of the root certificate file used to verify the database server's certificate. [$STORK_DATABASE_SSLROOTCERT]

 ``--db-trace-queries=``
    enable tracing SQL queries: "run" - only runtime, without migrations, "all" - migrations and run-time.
    [$STORK_DATABASE_TRACE_QUERIES]

 ``-h``, ``--help``
    show help message

+The ``--db-sslmode`` argument can have one of the following values:

+``disable``
+  disable encryption between the Stork server and the PostgreSQL database.

+``require``
+  use secure communication but do not verify the server's identity unless the root certificate location is specified and that certificate exists If the root certificate exists, the behavior is the same as  in case of `verify-ca` mode.

+``verify-ca``
+  use secure communication and verify the server's identity by checking it against the root certificate stored on the Stork server machine.

+``verify-full``
+  use secure communication, verify the server's identity against the root certificate.
+In addition, check that the server hostname matches the name stored in the certificate.

 Note that there is no argument for the database password, as the command-line arguments can sometimes be seen by other users.
 It can be passed using the STORK_DATABASE_PASSWORD variable.